wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ### Add some entries

 Well done!
 You created your first Content Type.
-The next step is to add some restaurants in your database.
-To do so, click on "Restaurant" in the left menu [http://localhost:1337/admin/plugins/content-manager/restaurant](http://localhost:1337/admin/plugins/content-manager/restaurant).
+The next step is to add some restaurants to your database.
+To do so, click on **Restaurants** in the left menu [http://localhost:1337/admin/plugins/content-manager/restaurant](http://localhost:1337/admin/plugins/content-manager/restaurant).

-You are now in the Content Manager plugin: an auto-generated user interface which let you see and edit entries.
+You are now in the Content Manager plugin: a user-interface which lets you see and edit entries.

 Let's create a restaurant: